calebdre/Front-end-Starter/README.md

 ##What to do:
 Here's what to do to get started:
--clone the repo
+- clone the repo
--start up the terminal and run "npm install"
+- start up the terminal and run "npm install"
--after the install, run 'grunt'
+- after the install, run 'grunt'
--open up '_bass.scss' or 'main.scss'
+- open up '_bass.scss' or 'main.scss'
--open up 'index.html'
+- open up 'index.html'
--get to work!
+- get to work!